cms-l1-dpg/Phase2-L1MenuTools/objectPerformance/README.md

   ```

   where `<BARREL_CUT>` and `<ENDCAP_CUT>` define the isolation cuts to be applied in the barrel and endcaps, respectively. `<ISO_BRANCH>` is the lowercase string that defines the name of the `awkward` array (equivalently, `TBranch` in the input `TTree`s) that contains the L1 isolation (e.g. `trkiso` for tracker electrons).

+  For reference, to compare with the `C++` version, the distributions used for the computation of the efficiencies are defined [in this (and similar) scripts](https://github.com/FHead/Phase2-L1MenuTools/blob/main/ObjectPerformances/Efficiency/scripts/V22EGPlots.sh) under `--numerator` and `--denumerator`.
+The corresponding objects are defined in [this config file](https://github.com/FHead/Phase2-L1MenuTools/blob/main/ObjectPerformances/V22Processing/config/20220202.config).

 #### Scalings
   If the `scalings` field is specified for a given `<TEST_OBJ>`, then scaling plots will be produced.